Mac Guide

 For a deeper walkthrough of Automator rename workflows, read macOS Automator: How to Rename Files Automatically.

-Method 3: Terminal scripts
+Method 3: Terminal scripts to bulk rename files on Mac

 If you are comfortable with the command line, shell scripts give you the most control over batch renaming on Mac.
 You can use regex, conditionals, loops, and any metadata available through command-line tools.